oschonrock/hibp/README.md

 `./fetch.sh` : curl command line to directly download the ~1M text files (approx 30-40kB each)
                also has find command line to join the above together (in arbitrary order!) and prefix the lines witin appropriately

-`./build/gcc/release/hibp_convert` : convert a text file into a binary file or vice-a-versa
+`./build/gcc/release/hibp-convert` : convert a text file into a binary file or vice-a-versa

-`./build/gcc/release/hibp_sort`    : sort a binary file using external disk space (takes 3x space on disk)!
+`./build/gcc/release/hibp-sort`    : sort a binary file using external disk space (takes 3x space on disk)!

-`./build/gcc/release/hibp_join`    : join the ~1M text files into one large binary one in arbitrary order (not useful since hibp_download)
+`./build/gcc/release/hibp-join`    : join the ~1M text files into one large binary one in arbitrary order (not useful since hibp-download)

 In each case for all options run `program_name --help`.